djoseitz/pokedex/README.md

 #Pokédex
-Pokédex application, built with Javascript, fetches data from an external API (Pokédex.com), and styled with Bootstrap.
+Pokédex application, built with Javascript, fetches data from an external API (Pokédex.com), and styled with CSS.

 ##User Story Feature 1:
 As a user, I should be able to scroll through Pokémon by name and click on title box for more information.